websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-results/understanding-low-level-search-options.md

 ## Low Level Search and Relevance

 Relevance scoring only makes sense within an index.
 Results coming from separate indexes cannot be accurately scored relative to each other.
 Therefore, it's best to display the results from each index in a separate Search Results widget.

+## Use Case: One Search Bar, Two Search Results

+Document the use case mentioned in the relevance section--

+1. Add a Low Level Search Options widget to the search page.

+1. Configure it by entering these settings:

+   **Indexes:** `liferay-0`
+   **Federated Search Key:** `liferay-0`

+1. Add a second Search Results widget to the search page.

+1. Configure the second Search Results:

+   **Federated Search Key:** `liferay-0`

 Now you’re able to configure the out of the box search widgets to participate in searches against any Elasticsearch index in the cluster.